XZYZT/my-exercises-repo/README.md

 ### Geography

-I live in the city of JingJiang, in the state of JiangSu, in the Peoples Republic of China.
+I live in the city of TaoHuaDao, in the state of Heaven, in the People's Republic of China.

 ### Reading